DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-02-24-Understanding-configuration-in-QT.md

                      p,SLOT(on_action_Open_triggered()), Qt::UniqueConnection);
     ```

-- Creating QNetworkAccessManager in another thread
+- QObject: Cannot create children for a parent that is in a different thread.
+(Parent is QNetworkAccessManager(0x1c2ed984210), parent's thread is QThread(0x1c2ed9489d0), current thread is QThread(0x1c2f1c58760)

 - Hide concole ```qtcreator_process_stub.exe```